5 min read

-Thaumatin: The Low Glycemic Index Sweetener You Need to Know
+Thaumatin: the Natural Sweetener You Need to Try

 Ever wondered how Clean Lean Protein by Nuzest gets its sweet taste without artificial sugars?
 The answer is thaumatin: a low-calorie sweetener and flavor modifier.
 The protein is primarily for its flavor-modifying properties and not exclusively as a sweetener.¹

 Have you ever heard of thaumatin?
 If not, then read on to learn about this natural low glycemic index sweetener.
 Thaumatin is a low-calorie protein sweetener and flavor modifier from the katemfe fruit, a fruit found on the Thaumatococcus daniellii plant common to the West African rainforest.

 Each fruit contains three large, shiny black seeds surrounded by transparent jelly.
 The aril contains the thaumatin, which has long been used as a culinary sweetener.

 Recently, it has become an increasingly mainstream natural low glycemic index sweetener alternative to many artificially-produced low-calorie sweeteners on the market.
 It’s popular in Japan and throughout Europe in diet drinks and snack foods.